Introduction: Chassis Restoration on a Volkswagen Beetle Volksrod

 A good quality welder.
 A gas MIG is my weapon of choice - buy the best you can afford.
 I can personally recommend the Clarke 151TE and the Sealey Supermig, but digital welders are becoming the thing now.
 You will struggle using an arc welder for bodywork, you need something far more controlled.
 For this restoration I used my Sealey.

 Welding wire - 0.6mm is plenty for this work, or at a push 0.8mm if you go steady and are careful.
 Anything over 0.6 is a little too heavy for the intricate work such as bodywork but for a chassis 0.8 is fine.

 Buy a brand new fresh spool of welding wire and tips, and a new gas shield.
 Don't use whatever you had kicking around as you'll be forever fighting with poor welds.

 Welding mask - an auto darkening helmet with a grind setting is best here.
 You really need a good mask, otherwise you will make life hard for yourself.

 Bright LED magnetic torch - positioning a good quality light helps a great deal.

 Gas - Use Aargon or Aargon/CO2 mix for the best quality welds.
+I use Aargonshield.
 Don't bother with CO2, it is cheap but the price difference doesn't make sense in the long run.
 You want the best welds possible here, it's your chassis!!
-Please don't skimp, I care about your safety, but I care more for the safety of the people you are driving around.
+Please don't skimp, I care about your safety (or rather I care about you blaming me when you hurt yourself after reading something I wrote), but I care even more for the safety of the people you are driving around.

 Angle grinder with a large selection of cutting discs, grinding discs and flap wheels.